ferriff/roundlib/README.md

 ## Library structure

 The library exposes few API functions for basic common use cases.
+The only dependency beside the standard `C++` library is from the [fmt](https://github.com/fmtlib/fmt) formatting library.